Quantum Supercritical Regime with Universal Magnetocaloric Scaling in Ising Magnets

+\textbf{Data availability} Source data are provided in this paper.
+The data generated in this study have been deposited in the Zenodo database [\href{https://doi.org/10.5281/zenodo.17243253}{https://doi.org/10.5281/zenodo.17243253}].
+All other data that support the findings of this study are available from the corresponding authors upon request.
+The experimental data in Fig.~4b are adapted from Refs.~\cite{Wolf2014,Oliver2017}, and the critical exponents in Tab.~1 are from Refs.~\cite{Henkel1999,3DHeisenberg2002,3DIsing2025,sachdev2015,Deng2019}.\\

+\textbf{Code availability} Numerical codes are provided in this paper.
+The relevant codes in this study have been deposited in the Zenodo database [\href{https://doi.org/10.5281/zenodo.16919271}{https://doi.org/10.5281/zenodo.16919271}]. \\

-$\,$\\ \textbf{Acknowledgements} \\ E.L. and W.L. are indebted to Junsen Wang, Xinyang Li, and Yang Qi for stimulating discussions.
-This work was supported by the National Key Projects for Research and Development of China (Grant No.~2024YFA1409200), the National Natural Science Foundation of China (Grant Nos.~12222412, 12447101), and the CAS Project for Young Scientists in Basic Research (Grant No.~YSBR-057).
+$\,$\\ \textbf{Acknowledgements} \\ E.L., Y.J., and W.L. are indebted to Junsen Wang, Xinyang Li, Yuan Gao, Yang Qi and Gang Su for stimulating discussions.
+This work was supported by the National Key Projects for Research and Development of China (Grant No.~2024YFA1409200), the National Natural Science Foundation of China (Grant Nos.~12222412, 12447101), and the Strategic Priority Research Program of Chinese Academy of Sciences (Grant No. XDB1270000).
 We thank the HPC-ITP for the technical support and generous allocation of CPU time.

-$\,$\\ \textbf{Author contributions} \\ E.L. and W.L. initiated this work.
-E.L. and N.X. performed the tensor-network calculations.
-E.L., N.X., Y.J., and W.L. analyzed the data and conducted theoretical analysis.
-E.L. and W.L. prepared the manuscript with input from all authors.
+$\,$\\ \textbf{Author contributions} \\ E.L., Y. J., and W.L. conceived and initiated the research.
+E.L. and N.X. carried out tensor network calculations.
+All authors (E.L., N.X., Y.J., and W.L.) conducted data analysis and theoretical analysis.
+The manuscript was written by E.L. and W.L. with feedback and contribution from all coauthors.
+W.L. supervised and coordinated the project.

 $\,$\\ \textbf{Competing interests} \\ The authors declare no competing interests.

 $\,$\\ \textbf{Additional information} \\ \textbf{Supplementary Information} is available in the online version of the paper. \\